 Regardless of the method of service used, owners must be able to print copies of electronic communications and all documents for submission to the DHCR and/or the courts upon request in a case proceeding.
 Remember that all of the regular window periods for lease renewal offers and tenant responses still apply.
 In New York City, an owner must give written notice of renewal by mail or personal delivery not more than 150 days and not less than 90 days before the existing lease expires on form RTP-8.
 After the renewal offer is made, the tenant has 60 days to choose a lease term, sign the lease, and return it to the owner.

-For non-regulated apartments, the landlord doesn’t have to renew the lease—unless the lease contains an automatic renewal clause, in which case the landlord must give the tenant advanced notice of the existence of this clause between 15 and 30 days before the tenant is required to notify the landlord of an intention not to renew the lease [General Obligations Law §5-905].
+For unregulated apartments, the landlord does not have to renew the lease.
+However, a lease may contain an automatic renewal clause.
+In such cases, the landlord must give the tenant advanced notice of the existence of this clause between 15 and 30 days before the tenant is required to notify the landlord of an intention not to renew the lease [General Obligations Law §5-905].

 Written notice.
-If you intend to renew the lease for an unregulated unit with a rent increase of more than 5 percent, or if you don’t intend to renew the lease, you must provide advanced written notice:
+If you, as the landlord of the non-regulated unit, intend to renew the lease with a rent increase of more than 5 percent, or does not intend to renew the lease, they must provide advanced written notice:

-- If the non-regulated tenant has lived in your apartment two or more years, or if the non-regulated tenant has a two-year lease, you must give the tenant 90 days’ advanced written notice before raising the rent or not renewing the lease;
+- If non-regulated tenant has lived in your apartment two or more years, or if non-regulated tenant has a two-year lease, you must provide tenant with 90 days’ advanced written notice before raising rent or not renewing your lease;

-- If the non-regulated tenant has lived in the apartment for more than one year, but less than two years, you must give the tenant 60 days’ advanced notice before raising the rent or not renewing the lease; or
+- If non-regulated tenant has lived in the apartment for more than one year, but less than two years, you must provide tenant with 60 days’ advanced notice before raising rent or not renewing tenant’s lease; or

-- If the non-regulated tenant has lived in the apartment for less than one year, or has a lease for less than one year, you must give the tenant 30 days’ advanced notice before raising the rent or not renewing the lease [Real Property Law §226-c].
+- If non-regulated tenant has lived in the apartment for less than one year, or has a lease for less than one year, you must provide tenant with 30 days' advanced notice before raising rent or not renewing the lease [Real Property Law §226-c].